Dickinson's Birds

 Weather

-In the sky-screen above the horizon, the eternal “there is” of climate, time, and weather is indicated by the changing colors and opacity-levels of the sky representing fluctuations in average monthly temperatures; by visual representations of the month’s dominant genres of clouds; and by the directions of the winds registered in the drift-patterns of the birds.
-The measurements of rain and snow-fall are captured in line graphs running along the horizon line.
-And below the horizon line, night phenomenon—the fall of meteors, the glow of halos and the aurora borealis—flare briefly and randomly in the darkness.
-[12]
+The atmospheric data of the Firmament is drawn from the year 1864, the kairotic moment in Dickinson’s itinerary when she bound the final fascicle and entered a new period of poetic surge outside these gatherings, perhaps outside gathering itself.
+In the sky-screen above the horizon, the “there is” of climate, time, and weather is indicated by the changing colors of the skies representing fluctuations in average monthly temperatures; by visual representations of the month’s dominant genres of clouds; and by the drift-patterns of the birds suggesting the action of winds.
+[14] The average monthly measurements of rain and snow-fall are captured in line graphs running along the horizon line.
+And above and below the horizon line, lightning, rainbows, halos, auroral arches, and the aurora borealis itself—flare briefly in the day or night hemispheres.
+[15]

 Birds

-Along with the weather, all of the birds known to have lived in or visited Amherst, MA in the nineteenth century exist in the sky-vault above the horizon line, with resident birds appearing in the lower sky of the Firmament and migrants occupying the upper sky of the Firmament and the free space above it.
-Three different icons represent, respectively, the classifications of “common”, “uncommon”, and “rare” bird species of the region assigned by C19 natural historians, and the icons’ five graduated sizes suggest the birds’ relative masses—from lightest (just 2.9 grams) to heaviest ( 11,800 grams).
-[13] The flickering of the icons partly reveals the patterns of the birds’ nineteenth-century migration cycles as observed by the natural historians of the time: An icon flickers “on” to indicate the arrival of a bird and “off” to mark the bird’s departure.
+Along with the weather, all of the birds believed by C19 Natural Historians to have lived in or visited Amherst, MA in that century exist in the sky-vault above the horizon line, with resident birds appearing in the lower sky of the Firmament and migrants occupying the upper sky of the Firmament and, sometimes, breaching the free space above it.
+Three different icons represent, respectively, the classifications of “common,” “uncommon,” and “rare” bird species of the region assigned by C19 natural historians, while the icons’ five graduated sizes suggest the birds’ relative masses—from lightest (just 2.9 grams) to heaviest ( 11,800 grams).
+[16] The flickering of the icons partly reveals the patterns of the birds’ nineteenth-century migration cycles as observed by the natural historians of the time: An icon flickers “on” to indicate the arrival of a bird and “off” to mark the bird’s departure.

 Poems